How to View HTML Source Code for SEO Analysis in Your Browser

-Why View Source Code?
+Why View Source Code for SEO?

 • Learning & Inspiration: See how other websites are built, learn new coding techniques, or get inspiration for your own projects.